|COST:||$325 per person|

 Our journey across the peninsula is via a 'rustic kiwi back road' which takes us into the heart of the Coromandel Ranges.
-You have the chance to get up close and personal with a 600 year old Kauri grove (also known as tree hugging) and crystal clear rivers and waterfalls, perhaps an exhiliarating fresh water dip for those brave enough!
+Officially known as the 309 road, it is home to crystal clear rivers and waterfalls, 600 year old Kauri trees and 309 Manuka Honey.
+An epic opportunity for an exhiliarating fresh water dip for those adventure seekers!

 coromandel gold mining relics